DimensionDev/Maskbook/README.md

 #### Build and developing

--   `yarn firefox` runs extension in a new firefox session.
+-   `yarn start:firefox` runs extension in a new firefox session.
+-   `yarn start:android` runs extension in a usb connected android device.
 -   `yarn start` runs extension in other browsers, manually loading required.
     [This](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) plugin may help you to reload extension quicker.
 -   `yarn storybook` to start StoryBook.
 Used for UI only developing.
 -   `yarn build` build a production version.
 Output files in `./build/`